-We agree that it is important to prepare for automated vehicles and to ensure that their arrival does not undermine the people-focused nature of the central city or flood the city with vehicles.
-The City of Melbourne also supports regulation of personal mobility devices.
+We agree with Infrastructure Victoria that it is important to prepare for automated and enhancedtechnology vehicles (using not only roads but also waterways and sky).
+There may be opportunities to bring forward technological innovation in vehicles which will improve the efficiency of the central city movement network and make the city safer.
+This could include crash avoidance technology.
+It will be important to ensure that the arrival of automated vehicles does not increase the number of cars or undermine the people-focused nature of the central city.
+The City of Melbourne also supports regulation of personal mobility devices such as e-scooters and e-bikes.
 Current regulations contain a confusing combination of speed and power limits as well as permitted and prohibited rights of way.
-Specific regulation of public shared fleets of e-bikes and e-scooters is needed to.
+Specific regulation of public shared fleets of e-bikes and e-scooters is needed.